My Boatanchor Page

 Go to my R-390A page!

 Welcome to my boatanchor page!
 Boatanchors (in the metaphorical sense) are very heavy communications receivers which are jokingly said to be able to anchor a boat (hence the nickname).
 They are usually very large, use multitudes of vacuum tubes, and are often overengineered.
-Many of the boatanchors out there were produced for the military, but there were some consumer sets built as well (two examples of civillian boatanchors are the Hallicrafters SX-28 and SX-42).
+Many of the boatanchors out there were produced for the military, but there were some consumer sets built as well (two examples of civillian boatanchors are the Hallicrafters SX-42 and the National NC-183D).

 My first boatanchor (actually a semi-boatanchor, since it isn't all that large) was a Hallicrafters S-118.
 While definitely not a true boatanchor (it weighs only 15-20 pounds), it does use a healthy amount of iron (it has a power transformer, unlike other communications receivers of the early '60s), has five bands (ranging from 190kHz to 30MHz), and doesn't look like a normal consumer radio (with a large slide-rule dial extending across most of the faceplate).
 More about it can be found on my Hallicrafters page.